-Aphasia
+Primary Progressive Aphasia

 Primary Progressive Aphasia (PPA) is a condition that gradually affects language and communication abilities.
 Researchers know that language therapy may help, but it is still unclear whether combining therapy with transcranial direct current stimulation (tDCS), a mild form of brain stimulation, can further improve language and memory skills.
-This study will examine whether tDCS paired with cognitive-language therapy can improve working memory, spelling, and naming abilities in people with PPA.
+This clinical trial will examine whether tDCS paired with cognitive-language therapy can improve working memory, spelling, and naming abilities in people with PPA.

 Fast Facts

-Diagnosed with aphasia
+Diagnosed with primary progressive aphasia

 No history of stroke